georgelopez7/docker-compose/README.md

 ## Flask Application

 This Flask application is a simple to-do list that allows users to input and remove tasks, with each task being stored and saved in a MySQL database.
-The code for the flask application can be found **"add specific location here"**
+The code for the flask application can be found **python/flask_app.py**

 [Back To The Top](#docker-compose-flask-app--mysql-database)